×

 import React, { Component } from 'React'; import { Provider } from 'react-redux'; import store from './store'; import MovieDetails from './MovieDetails'; class App extends Component { render() { return ( <Provider store={store}> <div> Let's see a random movie! <MovieDetails/> </div> </Provider> ) } }; export default App;

-We also need to create our MovieDetails
+We also need to create our MovieDetails component

 import React, { Component } from 'React'; import { connect } from 'react-redux'; import { getRandomMovie } from './actions'; class MovieDetails extends Component { // make our AJAX call when the component mounts componentDidMount () { this.props.dispatch(getRandomMovie()); } render () { const { Title, Plot, Year, Poster } = this.props return ( <div> <section> <h1>{Title}</h1> <h2>{Year}</h2> <p>{Plot}</p> <img src={Poster} alt=""/> </section> </div> ) } } // after actions are dispatched, add the Redux state onto props for the component const mapStateToProps = (state, ownProps) => { return state.omdbData }; // make sure we connect this component with Redux and export it out export default connect(mapStateToProps)(MovieDetails);

 Next, we need to define our actions!
-We'll be using axios
+We'll be using axios inside of our actions.js to make AJAX requests:

 import axios from 'axios' const randomMovies = ['titanic', 'forrest gump', 'good will hunting']; const randomMovie = randomMovies[Math.floor(Math.random() * randomMovies.length)]; export const GET_RANDOM_MOVIE = 'GET_RANDOM_MOVIE'; export function getMovie (omdbData) { return { type: GET_RANDOM_MOVIE, omdbData } } export function getRandomMovie () { return function (dispatch, getState) { return axios.get(`https://www.omdbapi.com/?t=${randomMovie}&apikey=thewdb`) .then(response => dispatch(getMovie(response.data))) .catch(error => console.error('axios error', error)) } }

-Finally, we can render everything inside of our index.js
+Finally, we can render everything inside of our index.js:

 import React from 'React'; import ReactDOM from 'React-dom'; import App from './App'; ReactDOM.render( <App />, document.getElementById('root') );